Winery Pintia | Spanish Wine Lover

 The launch of Pintia came at a time when powerful, ultra-ripe wines were in full fashion and Toro was seen as a modern wine producing region.
 After a variety of terroirs, wood types and aging times were tested, the group purchased a considerable amount of land including some old, ungrafted vineyards –as Toro wasn’t affected by phylloxera, this was the usual way of planting until the 1970s.

 Pintia currently owns around 100Ha of vineyards, many of which are ungrafted.
 The winery and most of the vineyards are located in San Román de Hornija (Valladolid).
 Vines grow on alluvial soils in high terraces formed by the river Duero.
 Two main areas can be distinguished: Garabitas with deep soils, moderate amount of stones on the top soil but abundant gravel underneath; and Los Hoyos, with lots of stones on the surface resulting in early ripening grapes.
-The wine, which was first released in the 2001 vintage, blends grapes from both areas.
+Grapes are also sourced from sandy soils in the area of Morales de Toro.
+The wine was first released in the 2001 vintage.

 TASTING NOTES